A Homestead Journey, a Retrospective on 14 Years

 Unfortunately, with hubby's health issues the past few years and our chronically-broken tractor, the weeds and blackberry thickets have encroached badly.
 The horses eat the grass which leaves the weeds to flourish.

-I keep saying we need to raise another steer so he can eat the weeds.
+I keep saying we need to raise another steer for the freezer so it can eat the weeds.

 Yes, goats love weeds, but goat fencing is out of our budget; they have to stay in their own allotted field.

-In our homesteading journey we've had dairy goats plus a couple of market goats, Dorper sheep, pigs, a steer, alpacas, horses, rabbits (twice - it's just too hot here for rabbits), and the birds: laying chickens, broilers, ducks, geese and guineas, plus of course barn cats, farm dogs and our house pets.
+In our homesteading journey we've had dairy goats plus a couple of market goats, Dorper sheep, pigs, a steer, alpacas, horses, rabbits (twice, but it's just too hot here for rabbits), and the birds: laying chickens, broilers, ducks, geese and guineas, plus of course barn cats, farm dogs and our house pets.

-While we have fewer animals now than we used to, I've increased my focus on the garden.
+We have fewer animals now than we used to, and I've increased my focus on the garden.
 I used to garden just for the tomatoes - and for several years that's all I grew - now I'm growing food and learning about medicinal herbs.

 I know where the wild food and medicinal plants grow, but I like having them closer to the house these days.
-It's nice to have them in convenient places, so I've been transplanting some that are transplant-able.
+It's nice to have them in convenient places, so I've been transplanting some that adapt well to transplanting.

 As a person who has made over twenty major moves in her lifetime - from state to state and across the country as well as overseas, and I'm not even counting the moves from house to house or apartment or military housing - I've never been in one place long enough to really put down roots like we have here.